gztomas/notes/README.md

 Since we are using npm overrides there is an strict check for npm and node version.
 Please use at least npm `8.3.0`.

+If you have an older npm version, please update with `npm install -g npm@latest`

 A firebase project service account key would be needed, it can be obtained from either an existing or new firebase project at `https://console.firebase.google.com/project/${projectName}/settings/serviceaccounts/adminsdk` and clicking "Generate new private key".
 Save the json file at `apps/backend/serviceAccountKey.json`.